jocon15/StockBench/README.md

 2. Add them as [Environment Variables](https://github.com/jocon15/StockBench/wiki/Environment-Variables).

+3. Run `pip install .` in the StockBench repository.

-3. Import the simulator and constants.
+4. Import the simulator and constants in your script.

-4. Build a strategy, check out [Building a Strategy](https://github.com/jocon15/StockBench/wiki/Building-a-Strategy).
+5. Build a strategy, check out [Building a Strategy](https://github.com/jocon15/StockBench/wiki/Building-a-Strategy).

 ```
 import time